PareekshithSuvarna/library-management/README.md

 # library-managment-system-python
-Python library managment system with Tkinker and SQlite
+Python library managment system with
+                     *Tkinker
+                     *SQlite

+It allows to
+      *create new user
+      *log into account
-It allows to create new user, log into account, borrow up to 4 books.
+      *borrow up to 4 books.
-It gives information when the book was borrowed and when it needs to be returned.
+      *gives information when the book was borrowed *gives information when it needs to be returned.